|Cat. no. Z7301||Nitrocef Disks™||50 disks/vial|

 LIMITATIONS OF THE PROCEDURE

 Do not over saturate the tip, which could dilute the reagent.
 Do not leave Nitrocef Disks™ at room temperature for extended periods of time.
-Replace unused disks to the freezer immediately after use.
+Place unused disks in the freezer immediately after use.

 Do not use the Nitrocef Disks™ for organisms where penicillin resistance is not due to beta-lactamase production, such as Streptococcus pneumoniae and viridans streptococci.